 Since 1971, Former Deputy Attorney General.
 Since 1978, Professional License Defense Lawyer.
 Avvo Highest National Rating.
-We invite you to read 260 “Five Star” Client Reviews and Lawyer Endorsements.
-Client’s Choice Award 2007-2019.
+We invite you to read 275 “Five Star” Client Reviews and Lawyer Endorsements.
+Recipient of the Avvo Client’s Choice Award 13 years in a row, from 2007 thru 2020.

 If you find that a complaint has been filed against you, it is sometimes possible to “nip it in the bud” during the investigative stage.
 This is why it’s so important to seek legal counsel in the early stages of an administrative case.
 Spital & Associates can help.

 When you choose Spital & Associates to handle your administrative law case, our attorneys will prepare a thorough brief that addresses the concerns of the licensing board but also determines grounds for our client to continue to practice their profession.
-Our goal at Spital & Associates is to settle your case without needing to file a formal accusation.
+Our goal at Spital & Associates is to settle your case without the Government needing to file a formal Accusation or proceed with a full hearing.

 The possible outcomes of an investigation include: